-St. CyriL

-BY S. H. PRESTON.
+St. Cyril BY S. H. PRESTON.

-A millennium and a half ago, Alexandria was the intellectual and commercial centre was the intellectual and commercial centre of civilization.
-In the multitudingus life that swept through its two great streets commingled representatives from all the nations of the earth.
+A millennium and a half ago, Alexandria was the intellectual and commercial centre, of civilization.
+In the multitudinous Hfe that swept through its two great streets commingled representatives from all the nations of the earth.
 At that time it vied with Constantinople itself.
-Its theatres and lofty temples, synagogues and gymnas-iums, and its marvelous porticoes and pala-ces rose in uprivalled magnificance on exces, rose in unrivalled magnificence on every side, and were the pride and glory of the East.
-Its harbor was a forest of masts.
+Its theatres and lofty temples, synagogues and gymnas-iums, and its marvelous portices and pala-ces, rose in unrivalled magnificence on ev-ery side, and were the pride and glory of the East.
+At harbor was a forest of masts.

+the East.
+At harbor was a forest of masts.
 Countless boats brought in the abundant harvests of the Nile to feed the myriad mouths of the multitude, and long trains of camels from the yellow sand hills of the desert wound through the thriving streets of trade.
-It was the favored seat of science and learning, to which flocked philosophers. from all parts of the world.
-Botanical gardens, zoological menageries, chemical labor-atories, and anatomical and astronomical schools afforded all that was needed for scientific pursuits.
-Its university contained fourteen thousand students, and its two splendid libraries over seven hundred thousand volumes.
-But Christianity, with its baleful accompaniment of ignorance and superstition, intolerance and bigotry, and bloodshed, had here entered upon its cursed career, seeking to suppress all that was lovely and valuable in the antiquity of thought.
+It was the favored seat of science and learning, to which flocked philosophers from all parts of the world.
+Botanical gardens, zoological menageries, chemical laboratories, and anatomical and astronomical schools afforded all that was needed for scientific pursuits.
+Its university containscientific pursuits.
+Its university contained fourteen thousand students, and its two splendid libraries overseven hundred thousand volumes.
+But Christianity, with its baleful accompaniment of ignorance and superstition, intolerance and bigotry, and bloodshed, had here-entered upon its cursed career, seeking to suppress all that was lovely and valuable in the antiquity of thought.
 It here met, and shivered with its brutal club, the polished steel of Grecian philosophy and extinguished the last spark of classic art and intellect.
 In the Serapion was a magnificent library of four hundred thousand volumes, and the astronomical and geometrical instruments which had once been assiduously employed by Euclid, Eratosthenes, and others, but which were now regarded by Christian ignorance and bigotry as devices of the devil.
-In digging the foundation for a new church to be built upon the site of an ancient temple of Osirus, some symbols of Phallic worship were discovered.
-These were exhibit-ed for the derision of the rabble in the market place, and a riot ensued.
-The Pa-gans made the Serapion their headquarters.
+In digging the foundation for a new church to be built upon the site of an ancient temple of Christian annual of Christian ignorance.

+to be built upon the site of an ancient temple of Gairus, some symbols of Phallic worship were discovered.
+These were exhibited for the derision of the rabble in the market place, and a riot ensued.
+The Pagans made the Serapion their headquarters.
 Theophilus, formerly a monk of Nitria, a bad, bold man, was at this time Archbishop of Alexandria.
 Armed with a rescript from the Emperor, he ordered the destruction of the building.
 The library was destroyed, the treasures of the temple were pillaged, the image of Serapis was shivered to atoms by battle axes, the whole structure was razed to the ground, and a Christian Church constructed in its precincts.
-The other temples forthwith shared the same fate; the brutal, black-cowled monks now began to tyrannize over the ancient faith and philosophy, and convulse Alexandria with Christian conflict.
-Archbishop Theophilis finally went the way of all fiesh, and his nephew, the subject of this sketch, succeeded him.
+The other temples forthwith shared the same fate; the brutal, black-cowled monks now fate; the brutal, black-cowled monks now fate; the brutal, black-cowled monks now began to tyrannize over the ancient faith, and philosophy, and convulse Alexandria with Christian conflict.
+Archbishop Theophilis finally went the way of all fisch, and his nephew, the subject of this sketch, succeeded him.
 This fanatical father of the Church was born A. D. 376.
-He was called to occupy his uncle's throne in 412.
+He was called to occupy his uncle's throng in 412.
 From all that can be learned of him, he appears to have been a testy, turbulent, headstrong prelate, who quarrelled with everybody and everything.
-He had been expressly prepar-ed for his holy office by a residence of five years among the monks of Nitria.
+He had been expressly prepared for his holy office by a residence of five years among the monks of Nitria.